WaldoAndFriends/tv.waldoandfriends.elevatedsensors/README.txt

 - Light a safe pathway for midnight trips

 Seamlessly integrate bed presence awareness into your Homey flows and make your smart home truly responsive.

+This app is an independent project and is not affiliated with or endorsed by Elevated Sensors.